ngako/docker-drupal8/README.md

 `To evoid this. select english as language. see detail [here](http://drupal.stackexchange.com/questions/164172/problem-installing-drupal-8-in-local-the-translation-server-is-offline)`

-2) If you have error bellow, when you lauch composer commande:
+2) If you have error below, when you lauch composer commande:
 ```bash
 [Composer\Downloader\TransportException]
   The "https://packagist.org/packages.json" file could not be downloaded: SSL operation failed with code 1.
 OpenSSL Error messages: